weaviate/weaviate-io/developers/weaviate/model-providers/ollama/generative.md

 </Tabs>

-If you don't specify a model, the collection uses the [default model](#available-models).
+If you don't specify a generative model, the collection uses the [default model](#available-models).

 import APIEndpoint from '/_includes/integrations/ollama/api-endpoint.mdx';